Darlington, South Carolina: 2000 census

+Government

+The current mayor of Darlington is Curtis Boyd.

 Education

 In 1818, Darlington's growth proved time to build a school.
 The first schoolhouse opened was named The Darlington Academy.
 In 1860, the name was changed to St. John's Academy.
 This building served educational purposes, as well as the site for fund-raising and the lottery.
 St. John's Academy was later renamed St. John's High School.
 Later during renovation, St. John's Elementary School was added, followed by the move to a new school in 1977.
-It was renamed Darlington High School, when it was combined with Mayo High School in 1995.
+It was renamed Darlington High School, when it was integrated with Mayo High School in 1995.

 In September 2006, work was finished on The Darlington County Institute of Technology, Darlington Middle School, and Hartsville Middle School.

-After desegregation in South Carolina in 1970, Mayo High School became a magnet school called The Mayo High School for Math, Science, and Technology.
+After desegregation in South Carolina in 1996, Mayo High School became a magnet school called the Mayo High School for Math, Science, and Technology.

 Today, the Darlington County School District serves as the governing body over all schools in the county.

 Darlington has a public library, a branch of the Darlington County Library System.

 In popular culture

-Darlington was mentioned in the Bruce Springsteen song "Darlington County", off his 1984 album Born in the U.S.A.

 A 2012 article in Small Wars Journal explored a hypothetical military operation in which an extremist group sympathetic to the Tea Party movement takes over Darlington and clashes with federal troops.
 Conservative groups criticized the article, suggesting it reflected misplaced priorities.

-The town plays a major role in the season 2 episode "The Darlington 500" of the NBC series Timeless.
-In the episode, Lucy, Wyatt, and Rufus travel to September 4, 1955, to stop a Rittenhouse agent from destroying the Darlington 500 with a bomb, which would allow Rittenhouse to take over the American Automobile Industry.

 Darlington is the hometown of Marvel Comics supervillain, Zelda DuBois, Princess Python.
-She first appeared in The Amazing Spider-Man #22 in March of 1965, being created by Stan Lee and Steve Ditko.
+She first appeared in The Amazing Spider-Man' #22 in March 1965, being created by Stan Lee and Steve Ditko.